valine-dev/Pointa/README.md

 "Pointa!" is a board game which is simple to learn & enjoy.
 Meanwhile you can also play the game with pen and paper, this repository is meant to implement the game in python.

-### About Game Instruction ...
+> ### About Game Instruction ...
-We suggest you that having at least a glancing is benefit for no matter playing or developing the game.
+> We suggest you that having at least a glancing is benefit for no matter playing or developing the game.
 It not only helps you to get familiar with the " Proper noun " we used in games, but also, is fun.

 **Game Instructions**
 - [English](docs/GameInstruction.md)
 - [Chinese](docs/GameInstruction_ZH.md)

 ## Install

+The project is based on `Python`, so make sure your python version is above `3.7`.

 Get the latest version from this repository with(or better download [the latest release](https://github.com/KRedCell/Pointa/releases)):
 ```sh